 What was needed was a low-latency enterprise NoSQL database that provided extremely low administrative overhead and high stability.
 Initial attempts to use PostgreSQL did not meet the challenge.
 And while Cassandra was able to scale, it had operational management problems.
-That was when the Veramine team turned to Scylla, a real-time big data database.
+That was when the Veramine team turned to ScyllaDB, the monstrously fast and scalable NoSQL database.

 Veramine saw instant results from using ScyllaDB.
 “We started using ScyllaDB two years ago,” said Ness.
 “We fell in love with ScyllaDB because it doesn’t crash and we don’t have to manage it.”
 Since ScyllaDB is a feature-complete, drop-in replacement for Cassandra, the migration was quick and painless.
 “Our code didn’t change much going from Cassandra to ScyllaDB.”